Seychelles women's national football team: History

 The Seychelles Football Federation was founded in 1979, and became a FIFA affiliate in 1986.
 Women's football is represented in the federation by specific mandate and currently they employ one full-time employee to look after the women's game.

-In 1985, almost no country in the world had a women's national football team including the Seychelles who did play in a single FIFA sanctioned match between 1950 and June 2012.
+The Seychelles played in a single FIFA sanctioned match between 1950 and June 2012.

 In 2005, a youth team from Seychelles competed in a three nation tournament hosted by Mauritius, where all games were 80 minutes in length.
 They lost to Mauritius 1–4 and also to Réunion 0–9.
 Overall, they finished last, scoring only one goal in the competition.
-In 2005, Zambia was supposed to host a regional COSAFA women's football tournament, with ten teams agreeing to send teams including South Africa, Zimbabwe, Mozambique, Malawi, Seychelles, Mauritius, Madagascar, Zambia, Botswana, Namibia, Lesotho and Swaziland.
+In 2005, Zambia was supposed to host a regional COSAFA women's football tournament, with ten teams agreeing to participate, including South Africa, Zimbabwe, Mozambique, Malawi, Seychelles, Mauritius, Madagascar, Zambia, Botswana, Namibia, Lesotho and Swaziland.
 Seychelles did not record a match in the event.

 In 2006, the country did not have an official FIFA recognised senior "A" team, a situation unchanged by 2009.
 However, according to FIFA's Women's Football Today, the country has an official under-17 team, the Seychelles women's national under-17 football team.
 In 2016, they had two training sessions a week but had yet to record an official FIFA recognised match.

 The country did not have a team competing in the 2010 African Women's Championship, or at the 2011 All Africa Games.
 In March 2012, the team was not ranked in the world by FIFA due to inactivity.

-In 2022, Seychelles have entered the FIFA/Coca-Cola Women's World Ranking for the first time under the Singaporean head coach Angeline Chua.
+In 2022, Seychelles entered the FIFA/Coca-Cola Women's World Ranking for the first time under the Singaporean head coach Angeline Chua.
 For a team to be ranked on the FIFA list, the team has to play a minimum of six international matches against ranked teams.
 On 4 April 2022, the Seychelles women's national team played its sixth international match in Singapore.

 In October 2023, Singaporean Chris Yip-Au joined the Seychelles Football Federation as its head of women's football and women's national team coach.